Kwai Chung Park

-Kwai Chung Park is a public park currently under construction in Hong Kong.
+Kwai Chung Park (葵涌公園 (葵涌公园, Kwai4 chung1 gung1 jyun2)) is a public park currently open to the public in Hong Kong.
 It is located in the southern part of Kwai Chung, within the Kwai Tsing District of the New Territories, on the site of the former Gin Drinkers Bay landfill, which was decommissioned in 1979.
 The park is connected to the nearby Kwai Shing Estate by a pedestrian bridge.
 Plans to transform the landfill into a major town park date back to the 1980s under the British Hong Kong administration.
 However, just as the project neared completion, the discovery of methane on-site forced authorities to indefinitely postpone its opening.
 In 2009, a 3.9-hectare section of the site was repurposed as the Hong Kong Jockey Club International BMX Park, which saw only limited public use before being closed in 2010.
 This area is expected to form the first phase of the park when it reopens.
 The remainder of the landfill has largely been left abandoned, drawing widespread public concern and criticism.
 The site was cited twice in reports by the Audit Commission for mismanagement.
 It wasn’t until 2018 that part of the area was finally developed into a temporary cricket ground.
 If the entire landfill is eventually incorporated into the park, Kwai Chung Park would span approximately 27 hectares, making it the largest park in Hong Kong—larger than both the completed Tai Po Waterfront Park and the under-construction Metro Park in the Kai Tak Development Area of East Kowloon.

-history
+History

 Predecessors

 Gin Drinkers Bay was originally a natural bay, but was later converted into a landfill following land reclamation.
 In 1963, as part of the government’s plan to develop Tsuen Wan into a satellite town, authorities proposed the construction of two urban incinerators to replace the landfill.
 Despite these plans, the landfill remained in use for more than a decade before it was officially decommissioned in 1979.

 Following the landfill’s closure, the government announced plans in 1981 to redevelop the site into a public park.
 Lawmakers at the time expressed hopes that the new park would rival Victoria Park on Hong Kong Island and Kowloon Park in Tsim Sha Tsui.
 The project was put out to tender the following year.Originally slated for completion and opening in 1992, the park’s launch was halted after it was discovered that decomposing landfill waste was emitting methane gas.
 As a result, the opening had to be cancelled.
 In 1993, the Environmental Protection Department allocated HK$110 million for methane mitigation and long-term monitoring works at the site.The park was not officially handed over to the Leisure and Cultural Services Department (LCSD) until the year 2000.